armin-reichert/pacman/README.md

 ## Ghost steering ("AI")

 What makes the game so entertaining is the individual behavior of each ghost when chasing Pac-Man.
-The red ghost (Blinky) attacks Pac-Man directly, the pink ghost (Pinky) tries to ambush Pac-Man, the orange ghost (Clyde) either attacks directly or rejects, depending on its distance to Pac-Man, and finally the pink ghost (Pinky) uses Blinky's current position to get in Pac-Man's way.
+The red ghost (Blinky) attacks Pac-Man directly, the pink ghost (Pinky) tries to ambush Pac-Man, the orange ghost (Clyde) either attacks directly or rejects, depending on its distance to Pac-Man, and the cyan ghost (Inky) uses Blinky's current position to get in Pac-Man's way.

 To realize these different ghost behaviors each ghost has a map of functions mapping each state (*scattering*, *chasing*, *frightened*, ...) to the corresponding behavior implementation.
 In terms of OO design patterns, one could call this a *strategy pattern*.